Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ## Index of Instructions

-* Step 0: Copy Production data to your local
+* Step 0: Copy Production data to your local computer
 * Step 1: Edit `/etc/hosts` File
 * Step 2: Setup git for the ISLE project
 * Step 3: Git clone the Production Drupal site code
 * Step 4: Edit the `.env` File to change to the Local Environment
 * Step 5: Create new users and passwords by editing `local.env`
 * Step 6: Create new self-signed certs for your project
 * Step 7: Download the ISLE images